hamgor/osiris/README.md

 ### Environment Variables

-OSIRIS works **fully without any API keys** — all core feeds use public, keyless sources.
+OSIRIS works **partially without any API keys** — all core feeds use public, keyless sources.
 Copy [`.env.template`](.env.template) to `.env` and set only what you need: